mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 On June 4th 2019, [Python 3.8.0b1 was released](https://github.com/python/cpython/releases/tag/v3.8.0b1).
 The official [changelog is here](https://docs.python.org/3.8/whatsnew/changelog.html#changelog).

-There are two interesting syntactic changes/features that were added which I believe are useful to explore in a bit of depth.
+There are two interesting syntactic changes/features that were added which I believe are useful to explore in some depth.
 Specifically, the new "walrus"' `:=` operator and the new Positional-Only function parameter features.

 ## Walrus